Sample Reference List for Employment

 You don’t want to include the list on your resume.
-Create a separate list you can upload with your job application, if it’s requested, or have one ready to print out so you can give it to the hiring manager at your interview.
+Create a separate list you can upload with your job application, if requested, and have one ready to share with the hiring manager during or after your interview.

+Typically, employers ask for three references, but that number can vary.
 If the interviewer does not specify the number of references needed, aim to share three to five.
-Put the people who you think will give the most glowing, positive references toward the top of the page.
+Put the people who you think will give the most glowing, positive references for the job toward the top of the page.

 Here are tips for creating a reference list, along with a sample reference page.